- March 18, 2019

 - Detailed photos of injuries.

 If you are injured in a car accident, to ensure the maximum amount of pain and suffering compensation later, remember to seek medical attention after the accident right away.
 It is imperative to have your medical condition documented immediately after the crash.
 If not, you risk the insurance company and/or defense lawyers’ arguing that your injuries were caused by something other than the accident.
+Similarly, if you’ve experienced a different kind of accident, such as a slip, consulting with a slip and fall accident lawyer can be equally important to secure the right compensation.

 Have You Been Injured in a Auto Accident?
 Call Southern California Attorneys Neale & Fhima Now.